What if your name was “Trump”, or what if you were associated with someone who’s name is “Trump”?

 Wife: It couldn’t have.
 I remember …

-Me: (Finally getting a word in edgewise) Dear, I told you about it.
+Me: (Finally getting a word in edgewise) Dear, I was the one who told you about it.
 I met with our son so we could help the O’Riley’s, and we went out to a burger joint (the kind you don’t like to go to), and he told me about the pigeon incident over dinner.
 And then I told you about it when I got home.

 Wife: Are you sure?